TristanRhodes/tristanrhodes.github.io/_posts/2022-01-16-expression-parsing-monads.markdown

 ### Monad Parsers vs Functor Parsers

-If we look back to the original Parser implementations and have a closer look at what they do, we'll see that they aren't all specifically Monads or Functors.
+If we have a closer look at the original Parser implementations, we'll see that they aren't all specifically Monads or Functors.
 I'm not confident enough to accurately categorize them, but have a think about where they sit relative to the functional concepts described above:

 * Is - Parser&lt;T&gt; IsToken&lt;T&gt;()
 * Then - Parser&lt;U&gt; Then&lt;T, U&gt;(Parser&lt;T&gt; first, Func&lt;T, Parser&lt;U&gt;&gt; second)